iPhone SE 2020 vs. iPhone X comparison: Is a cheaper, refurbished iPhone X better?

 Don't dismiss the iPhone SE's single rear camera

-With the iPhone X's addition of a telephoto camera, it may appear that the phone has the upper hand over the iPhone SE.
+Since the iPhone X has a telephoto camera and the SE doesn't, it may appear that the X has the upper hand when taking photos.
 After all, the iPhone X can capture beautiful portrait shots with the blurred bokeh background, and it can pull off 2x telephoto zoom without loss of detail.
 It's also got digital zoom, which goes up to 10x for photos and 6x for video, zooms in closer than the iPhone SE (which has 5x digital zoom for photos and 3x for video).
 Lastly, its face-mapping selfie camera lets you use the fun Animoji and Memoji features.

-But the iPhone SE can still capture great portrait photos using its software, and it has one major advantage that the iPhone X doesn't: It's got the more current A13 Bionic processor.
-Because of this, the iPhone SE captures brilliants photos with its single 12-megapixel rear camera, which is comparable to the latest iPhone 11.
+But the iPhone SE can still capture great portrait photos using its software, and it has one major advantage that the iPhone X doesn't: the A13 Bionic processor.
+Thanks to this newer chip, the iPhone SE can capture brilliant photos with its 12-megapixel rear camera, which is comparable to the latest iPhone 11.
 This chipset also allows Apple to add camera upgrades under the hood that improves both photo and video quality.
 These include:

 - Depth Control for taking portrait photos and adjusting the bokeh effect